-The principal risks and uncertainties facing the business are as follows:
+The principal risks and uncertainties facing the business of The Scottish Investment Trust PLC (the Company) are as follows:

 Investment and market price risk